anmatika/titraus/README.md

-# Calculates medicine in milliliters to be drank
+# Calculates medicine in milliliters to be drank after titration

 ## Install